 Length: Your initial chain determines the length of your scarf.
 The pattern calls for chaining 92 (cowl) and 210 (infinity scarf), but if you’d like to customize the length of your scarf (i.e. make it longer/shorter), chain any number until you are satisfied with the length.

-Width: If you want your scarf to be less wide, skip Round 11 – 15, and go straight to Round 16.
-If you want your scarf to be wider, repeat Round 11 – 15, before moving onto Round 16.
+Width: If you want your scarf to be less wide, skip Rounds 11 – 15, and go straight to Round 16.
+If you want your scarf to be wider, repeat Rounds 11 – 15, before moving onto Round 16.